 Weeknight meals don’t have to be boring.
-Try this apple cider glazed chicken served with browned butter rice and toasted pecans.
+Try this apple cider-glazed chicken served with brown butter rice and toasted pecans.
 Ready in the time it takes to cook rice.

 One year ago: Homemade Whole Grain Pancake Mix

 - 1 cup uncooked rice

 - 3 Tbsp unsalted butter, divided

 - 1/4 tsp ground black pepper

 - In a small saucepan, cook rice according to package directions, omitting salt and fat.
 Set aside.

 - While rice cooks, in a large skillet over medium-high heat, melt 1 tablespoon of the butter.
 Season chicken with 1/4 teaspoon salt and pepper.
 Add chicken to pan and cook 3 minutes on each side or until done.
 Remove from pan.
 Add cider and mustard to pan, scraping to loosen browned bits.
 Cook 2-3 minutes or until syrupy.
 Add chicken to pan, turning to coat.
 Remove from heat; set aside.